Chad National Museum

-The Chad National Museum (Musée National du Tchad) is the national museum of Chad.
-Since November 2010, the national heritage has been highlighted in modern premises opposite the Palace of January 15, seat of the National Assembly, and next to an identical building housing the National Library.
+The Chad National Museum (Musée National du Tchad) is the national museum of Chad located in N'Djamena.
+It houses numerous objects that trace the history and culture of Chad, including a skull of Toumai man, regarded by Chadians as the world's earliest human ancestor.

 History

 The museum was established on 6 October 1962 in temporary quarters under the name of Chadian National Museum, Fort-Lamy, reflecting the earlier, colonial name of Chad's capital.
 In 1964, it moved to the former town hall, near the Place de l'Indépendance.

 At the time of the Chadian National Museum's establishment, it had four rooms for palaeontology, prehistory, protohistory, archives, folk arts, crafts and traditions.

 Many of its artifacts have were lost and looted during the unrest of the Chadian–Libyan War between 1978 and 1987, with a notable collection of musical instruments among the looted artefacts.

 Initiated in 1996 under the aegis of the National Research Support Center (current CNRD), a paleontology room was opened there in 1999 in connection with the prestigious discoveries of fossils made in the Djurab Desert.

+In November 2010, the museum moved to a modern building opposite the Palace of January 15, National Assembly, and next to an identical building housing the National Library.